 Our unique contribution to the fight against terrorism is our ability to predict and anticipate emerging threats, to collect and assess intelligence, and to provide advice to our partners that enables them to take timely action to protect Australians and their interests.
 ASIO intelligence has been instrumental in disrupting numerous terrorist attacks in Australia and overseas.

-Counter espionage, foreign interference and malicious insiders
+Countering espionage, foreign interference, sabotage and malicious insiders

 Australia has long been a target of espionage and foreign interference by hostile foreign intelligence services.
 Espionage can involve the theft of sensitive, privileged or classified information which results in harm to Australia’s national interests.
 Foreign interference can involve undue influence of our political processes or public opinion to the benefit of a foreign power.
 Malicious insiders can exploit their trusted access to intentionally or unintentionally assist a foreign power, or to harm Australia’s interests.